Costume

-Costume is the distinctive style of dress or cosmetic of an individual or group that reflects class, gender, profession, ethnicity, nationality, activity or epoch.
-In short costume is a cultural visual of the people.
+Costume is the distinctive style of dress and/or makeup of an individual or group that reflects class, gender, occupation, ethnicity, nationality, activity or epoch—in short, culture.

 The term also was traditionally used to describe typical appropriate clothing for certain activities, such as riding costume, swimming costume, dance costume, and evening costume.
 Appropriate and acceptable costume is subject to changes in fashion and local cultural norms.

 This general usage has gradually been replaced by the terms "dress", "attire", "robes" or "wear" and usage of "costume" has become more limited to unusual or out-of-date clothing and to attire intended to evoke a change in identity, such as theatrical, Halloween, and mascot costumes.

 Before the advent of ready-to-wear apparel, clothing was made by hand.
 When made for commercial sale it was made, as late as the beginning of the 20th century, by "costumiers", often women who ran businesses that met the demand for complicated or intimate female costume, including millinery and corsetry.

 Etymology

-Costume comes from the same Italian word, inherited via French, which means fashion or custom.
+Derived from the Italian language and passed down through French, the term "costume" shares its origins with the word signifying fashion or custom.
+Variedly, the term "costume," indicating clothing exclusively from the eighteenth century onward, can be traced back to the Latin consuetudo, meaning "custom" or "usage."